 Price varies by game

-Charlotte’s first arcade bar features classic arcade, pinball, and console games.
-Make sure to check their Facebook event page for upcoming free play nights or other special events.
+Charlotte’s first arcade bar is currently rebuilding at a new location.
+It will feature classic arcade, pinball, and console games.
+Make sure to check their Facebook event page for upcoming free play nights or other special events, once it reopens.

 8024 Savoy Corporate Drive